fym0503/GFETM/README.md

 Please download the dataset respective following instructions in [data](https://github.com/fym0503/GFETM/tree/main/data) and [gfm_checkpoint](https://github.com/fym0503/GFETM/tree/main/gfm_checkpoint)/ before running the tutorial.
 ## Contact
-This paper is still under review and we are actively cleaning up the code.
+This paper is still under review.
 If you have any questions about the code, feel free to propose an issue or email at fanyimin.fym@link.cuhk.edu.hk